Bern4rdR/dia-homeworks/project/README.md

     - Bartender: TBD
     - Salesperson: TBD
 - Introvert
-    - Extrovert: TBD
+    - Extrovert: Will start to avoid based on tiredness
-    - Grouping person: TBD
+    - Grouping person: Will avoid if group size exceeds social capacity
     - Bartender: TBD
     - Salesperson: TBD
 - Grouping person
-    - Extrovert: TBD
+    - Extrovert: Will do the same as extroverts based on peer pressure threshold
     - Introvert: TBD
     - Bartender: TBD
     - Salesperson: TBD